From coping with stress to building a support network, it’s important to set yourself up for success at the beginning of

 TCJ Student is pleased to announce the 2018 TCJ Student Photo Contest.
-Tribal college students are encouraged to submit up to two high-resolution photographs in six photo categories that depict students in the following settings: Laboratory, Environment, Community, Classroom, Portrait, and Professional Standards.
+Tribal college students are encouraged to submit up to two high-resolution photographs in four photo categories that depict students in the following settings: Laboratory, Environment, Community, and Classroom.
 All images will be posted at TCJStudent.org when they are submitted, allowing visitors to view contest entries.
 Images will eventually also be posted to a Flickr account and will be available as rights-free images for public use and consumption.
-The top photography submissions may be featured at the websites of various federal departments and agencies, and disseminated online and/or in printed materials.
+The top photography submissions may be featured by various federal departments and agencies, and disseminated online and/or in printed materials.
 Top entries may also appear on TCJStudent.org and in the printed edition of Tribal College Journal.
 The contest offers TCU students an opportunity to share their creative photography with a mass audience and to win cash prizes and/or gifts.

 Students entering the contest must be enrolled at a tribal college or university.
 Each student may submit up to two photographs per category (eight photos total).
-All photographs must be a high resolution (300 dpi) jpeg or TIFF file, or have a large file size (at least 2 MB).
+All photographs must be a high resolution (300 minimum dpi) jpg or TIFF file with minimum dimensions of 5″ x 7″.
 Each photograph must include a caption that provides basic information of the photo’s context and subjects.

 All photos submitted will become part of the public domain.

-Students must complete an entry form and a model release form for individuals featured in the photographs they submit.
-Photographs and the accompanying entry forms should be sent via email to: firstname.lastname@example.org or via the online submission form.
+Students must complete an entry form and submit signed model release forms for individuals featured in the photographs they submit.
+Photographs and the accompanying entry forms should be sent via email to: email@example.com or via the online submission form below.
 The deadline for all submissions is November 15, 2018; winners will be announced in December 2018.
 TCJ reserves the right to extend the deadlines if necessary in order to receive an adequate number of quality photos.

-Laboratory—Photos should feature tribal college students and/or faculty at work in a laboratory setting.
-Subjects may be examining specimens through a microscope, conducting chemistry experiments, dissecting specimens, building electronics or robotics, or performing other lab experiments.
+Laboratory—Photos should feature TCU students and/or faculty at work in a laboratory setting.
+For example, subjects may be examining specimens through a microscope, conducting chemistry experiments, dissecting specimens, building electronics or robotics, or performing other lab experiments.